 Why has Healthdirect Australia chosen to outsource its contact centres while developing a significant self-service capability in-house?

 We have a mantra of ‘Share before you Buy before you Build’, which serves us well as an organisation.
-Call centres are in many respects commoditised with a marketplace full of excellent service providers.
+Australian Call centres are in many respects commoditised with a marketplace full of excellent service providers.
 We can focus on our core business and leave the core competency of delivering contact centres to expert organisations.
 In this way, we multiply our organisational capabilities many times and reduce our delivery risk.
 Despite appearances, a majority of our digital and online activities are also outsourced to a broad range of industry experts.